Universal geometry of two-neutron halos and Borromean Efimov states close to dissociation: Two-particle resonance

 \section{Two-particle resonance}

-Let us now consider the situation close to the three-body dissociation threshold $E\to0^{-}$, where the bound core-particle-particle system becomes a halo whose extent exceeds the range $\Lambda^{-1}$ of the particles' interactions.
-The calculation of the square radii is therefore dominated by the low-momentum part of the wave function, $k,K\ll\Lambda$.
-At low momenta, the two-body T-matrix elements are given by
+Let us now consider a bound core-particle-particle system (in a ground or excited state) close to the three-body dissociation threshold $E\to0^{-}$, so that it becomes a halo whose extent exceeds the ranges $\Lambda_{ij}^{-1}$ of the particles' interactions.
+In this situation, the calculation of the square radii is dominated by the low-momentum part of the wave function, $k,K\ll\Lambda_{ij}$.
+At low momenta and energy, the (on- and off-shell) two-body T-matrix elements are given by\footnote{See Appendix~\ref{sec:Low-momentum-and-energy} for details.}

 where $a_{ij}$ is the s-wave scattering length between particles $i$ and $j$.
+It follows from Eq.~(\ref{eq:FaddeevEquations}) that each Faddeev component $\mathcal{F}_{ij}$ at low momenta is proportional to the right-hand side of Eq.~(\ref{eq:Off-shell-value}).